pixelyloaf/userscripts/README.md

 # userscripts

-you can access the userscript settings on the page here
+you can access the userscript settings on the page linked

+all userscripts live in scripts folder